An Arithmetic Count of the Lines on a Smooth Cubic Surface: Euler number for relatively oriented vector bundles

-Given $\phi$ and a compatible trivialization of $E\vert_U$, let $r_U$ in $\Gamma (U, L)$ denote an element such that $r_U^{\otimes 2}$ maps to the distinguished section of $\Hom(\wedge^{\Top}TX\vert_U, \wedge^{\Top}E\vert_U)$ under the relative orientation. \end{df}
+Given $\phi$ and a compatible trivialization of $E\vert_U$, let $r_U$ in $\Gamma (U, L)$ denote an element such that $r_U^{\otimes 2}$ maps to the distinguished section of $\Hom(\wedge^{\Top}\calT(X)\vert_U, \wedge^{\Top}E\vert_U)$ under the relative orientation. \end{df}

-Let $\sigma$ in $\Gamma(X, E)$ denote a section, and let $Z \subseteq X$ denote the closed subscheme $\sigma=0$.
+Let $\sigma$ in $\Gamma(X, E)$ denote a section, and let $Z \subseteq X$ denote the closed subscheme $\{ \sigma=0\}$.

-\begin{df} A closed point $p$ of $X$ is said to be an {\em isolated zero} of $\sigma$ if $p$ is a point of $Z$ whose local ring $\mathcal{O}_{Z,p}$ is a finite $k$-algebra.
-We say that the section $\sigma$ has {\em isolated zeros} if $\mathcal{O}_Z$ is a finite $k$-algebra. \end{df}
+\begin{df} A point $p$ of $Z$ is said to be an \textbf{isolated zero} of $\sigma$ if the local ring $\mathcal{O}_{Z,p}$ is a finite $k$-algebra.
+We say that the section $\sigma$ has \textbf{isolated zeros} if $\mathcal{O}_Z$ is a finite $k$-algebra. \end{df}